 While still not a solo Affleck Batman movie (it seems unlikely to happen), his grim ‘n’ grumpy Batman is the catalyst for the creation of the Justice League, a group of metahumans (plus one very rich human vigilante) formed to take down the existential threat known as Steppenwolf and his legions of Parademons.

-But we already know he can handle himself in a fight, and – with the Riddler running rings around Gotham’s authorities – he appears to be leaning into Batman’s other title – the world’s greatest detective.
+But ever since the first The Batman trailer - and the glut of increasingly epic follow-ups - we already know he can handle himself in a fight.
+And with the Riddler running rings around Gotham’s authorities, he appears to be leaning into Batman’s other title – the world’s greatest detective.
 MMA Goth Batman with a side order of Sherlock?
 Don’t mind if we do.

 Robert Pattinson’s Batman: filmography

 Directed by Matt Reeves (War of the Planet of the Apes), Gotham is again being populated with a stellar cast.

 Andy Serkis plays Alfred, Zoë Kravitz (Divergent) is Selina Kyle/Catwoman, Jeffrey Wright (TV’s Westworld) is James Gordon and Paul Dano (Prisoners) is Edward Nashton/Riddler.
 Colin Farrell, meanwhile, will be playing Oswald Cobblepot/The Penguin, and John Turturro will take on the role of Gotham gangster kingpin, Carmine Falcone.

 The Batman is in cinemas 4 March 2022 and will exist, for now, outside the main DCEU.

 Enjoy cinema for less and access to a host of exciting benefits!